How does the Growth Tracker (Cash Target) fund work?Wed Apr 25 12:11:00 BST 2018 Back to results

-The Growth Tracker (Cash Target) fund is a type of Retirement Target fund that’s designed for savers who don’t make active fund choices and know they’ll cash in their pension savings when they retire.
+The Growth Tracker (Cash Target) fund is designed for pension scheme members who intend to cash-in their pension savings when they retire.

 There are two main stages

 When savers are still some way off from retirement.

 When savers are approaching retirement.

 In the early years, it aims to grow long-term savings by investing mainly in UK and international equities (company shares) with the remainder in UK government bonds (around 25%).